im3sanger/dndscv/README.md

 Note
 ----
-New functionalities will soon be added to this R package, including support for other human genome assemblies and other species.
+The latest version of this package (from 12 October 2018) includes support for other human genome assemblies and other species.

 Installation
 --------